 Explore Theodore Roosevelt National Park

 Theodore Roosevelt National Park is the primary draw to western North Dakota.
+It is undoubtedly one of the best national parks in the Midwest parks region.
 As the gateway town to the national park’s south unit, it is very likely the park is part of your North Dakota itinerary.

 There are a lot of great, short hiking trails in Theodore Roosevelt National Park that are ideal for families, beginner hikers, or those who have a limited amount of time to spend exploring the park.